KamleshRathour55/Demo2.0/README.md

 # Demo2.0
-this is also a demo repo
+this is also a demo repo of git and github class